codio/site/source/docs/getting-started.html.markdown

 - You can configure your boxes to use special ports.
 To get around port blocking on your firewall, please refer to [this section](/docs/boxes/ext-access)

+##7.
+User Policies

+- If your organisation manages users access rights through policies (commonly experienced in Educational Establishments) and you enable [Deep Packet Inspection](https://en.wikipedia.org/wiki/Deep_packet_inspection), you may need to also update the rules to allow access to `*.codio.com`, `*.codio.io` and `*.intercom.io`